 Nipon Sanso Holdings Group Occupational Safety and Health/Industrial Safety Disaster Prevention Policy, sub.
-6.9
+6.9 sell, and deliver propylene, similar to Western and Matheson.
+These standards of care demonstrate that Matheson did not act as a reasonably prudent company under the same or similar circumstances.

-- 137. These standards outlined by Matheson's parent company Taiyo Nippon Sanso implementwell-known industry standards that are commonly accepted by companies that produce, sell, and deliver propylene, similar to Western and Matheson.
-These standards of care demonstrate that Matheson did not act as a reasonably prudent company under the same or similar circumstances. - Matheson in the sale and supply of propylene, references their product stewardship and responsible care initiatives online, stating among other things that "Chevron Phillips Chemical is committed to Product Stewardship and doing business responsibly.
+108. These standards outlined by Matheson's parent company Taiyo Nippon Sanso implementwell-known industry standards that are commonly accepted by companies that produce,

+- 109. Chevron Phillips Chemical, an industry competitor company of Western and Matheson in the sale and supply of propylene, references their product stewardship and responsible care initiatives online, stating among other things that "Chevron Phillips Chemical is committed to Product Stewardship and doing business responsibly.
 We endeavor to provide sufficient information for the safe use and handling of all our products.
 To that end, Material Safety Data Sheet and certificate of analysis are provided to the customers.
-In addition, we have completed a Hazard and Exposure Risk Characterization (HERC) to evaluate the potential risks associated with the distribution and use of propylene." - 139.
+In addition, we have completed a Hazard and Exposure Risk Characterization (HERC) to evaluate the potential risks associated with the distribution and use of propylene." - 110.
 Shell Global, another industry competitor company of Western and Matheson in the sale and supply of propylene, references their product stewardship and responsible care initiatives online, stating among other things that "Storage tanks must be clean, dry and rust free and protectedfrom direct sunlight, ignition sources or other sources of heat.
-Vapours from the storage tank should not be released to the environment but controlled through a suitable vapour treatment system.... customers are limited to those who only use the product in closed systems as an intermediate for the manufacture of other chemicals.
-Proper equipment design and handling procedures maintain low risk from exposure to the product where the product is used as a chemical intermediate."

-140. This standard of care is not limited to Taiyo Nippon Sanso, Matheson, and Western, but rather it is a well-known and commonly accepted industry norm that defines the a standard of careby which Defendants Western and Matheson's conduct in selling and delivering hazardouschemicals and gases must be measured.
+Vapours from the storage tank should not be released to the environment but controlled through a suitable vapour treatment system... customers are limited to those who only use the product in closed systems as an intermediate for the manufacture of other chemicals.
+Proper equipment design and handling procedures maintain low risk from exposure to the product where the product is used as a chemical intermediate." - 111.
+This standard of care is not limited to Taiyo Nippon Sanso, Matheson, and Western, but rather it is a well-known and commonly accepted industry norm that defines the a standard of careby which Defendants Western and Matheson's conduct in selling and delivering hazardouschemicals and gases must be measured.
 This standard is reflected in the agreements described above relating to Western and Matheson's obligations to one another, their ultimate customer, Watson Grinding, and third parties necessarily impacted by their failure to comply with those obligations.
 It is also reflected in NFPA 54 and 58, ASME B31, among other industry standards and "best practices."

-141. Matheson discusses their culture of safety and responsible care regularly, including in employee training presentations and continuing education seminars, reiterating among other things:
+112. Matheson discusses their culture of safety and responsible care regularly, including in employee training presentations and continuing education seminars, reiterating among other things: